 All 30-minute advising appointments are being held remotely, either over the phone or through Google Meet.
-You will be able to select which option you prefer when you request an appointment in Handshake.
+Students and recent graduates are able to select which option they prefer when they request an appointment in Handshake.

 Career Development Center (CDC) remote support:

-The CDC will continue to support students with career and internship plans in a variety of ways.
-Most CDC programs and services will be fully available remotely and virtually, including:
+- The CDC supports students with career and internship plans in a variety of ways.
+Most CDC programs and services are fully available remotely and virtually, including:

-See the most up to date information on the Counseling Service webpage, where you will find details about:
+The most up-to-date information can be found on the Counseling Service webpage, which includes details about: